 Yet, there are some serious flaws in this argument.
-Firstly, the text of the agreements does not indicate the UK (or any other Member State) as a contracting party.
-In many cases we are dealing with bilateral agreements and it would be difficult to simply read 'the European Union' as 'the United Kingdom' in those cases.
-Secondly, given the EU's separate international legal status and its autonomous position as a global actor, it is difficult to hold on to the idea that the EU acted 'on behalf of' its Member States.
+As a preliminary point it should be noted that the idea of the EU contracting on behalf of its Member States is linked to the notion of "succession".
+The two notions should be separated.
+With regard to the idea that the EU acted "on behalf of" its Member States, this idea seems contradictory to the EU's separate international legal status and its autonomous position as a global actor.
 The Treaty on European Union clearly presents the EU as a separate international actor and over the years it has been accepted as such (and alongside its Member States) by almost all countries in the world.
-Finally, as also held by Odermatt, it is far from clear that international law accepts the succession of international organizations by former Member States.
-The Vienna Convention on Succession of States in Respect of Treaties, for example, applies only "to the effects of a succession of States in respect of treaties between States" and it is clear that the EU is not a state.54
+Moreover, the text of the agreements does not indicate the UK (or any other Member State) as a contracting party.
+In many cases we are dealing with bilateral agreements and it would be difficult to simply read "the European Union" as "the United Kingdom" in those cases.
+Finally, as also held by Odermatt, with regard to the idea of "succession", it is far from clear that international law accepts the succession of States in Respect of Treaties, for example, applies only "to the effects of a succession of States in respect of treaties between States" and it is clear that the EU is not a State.59

 In other words, the UK will have to start from scratch, although it may in some cases aim at what could largely be a copy of the agreements that were concluded by the EU.
 This, of course, assumes that the other contracting parties would agree to such a solution.
 In fact, this should not be taken as a given.
-One thing is to negotiate a trade agreement with the biggest trade block in the World, quite another to negotiate it with a medium size country on the fringes of Europe.
-This is all the more so given the new preference in world trade for big package deals that require big markets to support them.
-Furthermore, in some cases copy-pasting existing agreements to make them adjusted for the United Kingdom would be less easy than it sounds as many of the provisions were tailor-made for the EU-situation and may require approximation of domestic law with EU acquis.
-56
+One thing is to negotiate a trade agreement with the biggest trade block in the world, quite another to negotiate it with a medium-size country on the fringes of Europe.60 This is